gitrust/timetracker/README.md

 # Store

-This tool uses a Sqlite database
+Uses a Sqlite database to store all task data

 # List of available commands